acme-networks/acme-public-docs/faq/faq_en.md

 ### 8.8 Will AcmeVPN's Terms of Service Change?
 We reserve the right to update the Terms of Service.
 Specific situations are as follows:
-- **Right to modify**: AcmeVPN may update the Terms of Service at any time;
+- **Right to modify**: AcmeVPN reserves the right to modify or update the Terms of Service at any time within the scope permitted by law;
 - **Notification methods**:
-  - **Material changes**: Users will be notified in advance via email, in-app notifications, website announcements, and other means;
+  - **Material changes**: Users shall be notified in advance via email, in-app notifications, website announcements, and other means;
   - **General changes**: New version terms will be published through the official website.
-- **Effective date**: New terms take effect from the date of publication;
+- **Effective date**: Revised Terms shall take effect from the date of publication;
 - **User obligations**: You have an obligation to regularly review the terms to understand current policies;
 - **Continued use deemed as consent**: Continued use of services after changes take effect is deemed as consent to the revised terms;
 - **Recommendation**: Please regularly follow our official notifications and terms updates.